 - Play the piece right through slowly. - Start at the beginning again, and when you come to a difficult part, stop -decide which notes are giving you trouble and practice them SLOWLY over and over again.
-Don't play them faster until you can play them easily. - Do the same with any other difficult bits in the piece. - Play the whole piece again slowly. - Gradually increase the speed until you can play the whole piece through at the proper speed. - Reward yourself for good work in your practice time by finishing with your favourite piece of music. - Keep a record of your own practice -don't forget to be honest!
+Don't play them faster until you can play them easily. - Do the same with any other difficult bits in the piece. - Play the whole piece again slowly. - Gradually increase the speed until you can play the whole piece through at the proper speed.

+- Reward yourself for good work in your practice time by finishing with your favourite piece of music. - Keep a record of your own practice www.ourladyoflourdes.qld.edu.au